Virus cluster at nightclub sets off new Beijing clampdown - NewsBreak

 Virus cluster at nightclub sets off new Beijing clampdown

-BEIJING — (AP) — China's capital has put school back online in one of its major districts amid a new COVID-19 outbreak linked to a nightclub, while life has yet to return to normal in Shanghai despite the lifting of a more than two-month-long lockdown.
+China’s capital has put school online in one of its major districts amid a new COVID-19 outbreak linked to a nightclub, while life has yet to return to normal in Shanghai despite the lifting of a more than two-month-long lockdown.

 China has stuck to its “zero-COVID” policy requiring mass testing, quarantines and the sequestering of anyone who has come into contact with an infected person in concentrated locations where hygiene is generally poor.

-A total of 228 cases have been linked to the Heaven Supermarket club in the downtown Workers Stadium nightlife area after an infected person visited there Thursday.
-Of those, 180 were customers, four were staff and 44 were people with whom customers had later contact.
+A total of 166 cases have been linked to the Heaven Supermarket club in the downtown Gongti nightlife area after an infected person visited there Thursday.
+Of those, 145 were customers, while the rest were staff or people with whom customers had later contact.

 The entire area, along with the adjacent Sanlitun shopping and dining complex, was shut down until further notice.